cubicle-jockey/enum_ext/README.md

 [![Crate](https://img.shields.io/crates/v/enum_ext.svg)](https://crates.io/crates/enum_ext)
 [![API](https://docs.rs/enum_ext/badge.svg)](https://docs.rs/enum_ext)

-This Rust crate provides a procedural macro `enum_ext!` that enhances Rust enums with additional methods and conversions.
-It simplifies working with enums by automatically generating utility methods for common tasks such as retrieving a list of variants, counting variants, and converting between discriminates and integer types.
+This Rust crate provides `procedural` and `attribute` macros that enhance Rust enums with additional methods and conversions.
+It simplifies working with enums by automatically generating utility methods for common tasks such as retrieving a list of variants, counting variants, and converting between discriminants and integer types.

+See the `enum_ext!` and `#[enum_extend]` macro examples below for more information.

+Both macros generate the same utility methods so you can choose the one that best fits your coding style.

 ## Utility Functions